Kingerthanu/CPP_GLSL_Goobabs/README.md

 - Enter: Move Forward One Time Increment In .frag Simulation

+- Up-Arrow: Increase Speed Of Individual Increment (Fast Forward)

+- Down-Arrow: Decrease Speed Of Individual Increment (Rewind)

+- Left-Arrow: Increase Speed Of Our Zoom In .frag Simulation

+- Right-Arrow: Decrease Speed Of Our Zoom In .frag Simulation

+- Left-Click With Or Without Drag: Set Viewport Center To Zoom Into

 The Current Program Is Generating A Julia Set Mandelbrot In Which Is Adjusted To Only Generate As A Uniform Circle; Allowing A Generally Uniform Designed Fractal.
 As the Process Runs, You Will See Generally 7 Main Mandel Wormholes Generating All Stepping From Equally Spaced Sections.